 We’re super fans of the Squeasy Snacker pouch from Squeasy Gear.
 It’s easy to clean, super durable, and comes in two sizes–3.5 ounces and 6 ounces so you can choose the one that’s best for the age of your child.

 We’ve steadily used our three for the past 5 years and have seen no signs of wear or tear.
 These are my top pick since the kids can’t deliberately (or accidentally) squeeze out the food.
-Which makes it so much less messy than other options.
+Which makes it so much less messy than other options and less prone to leaks.
+It’s by far the most leak-proof one we’ve tried.

-TIP: Do be sure to put the red insert in the cap since without it, the food inside will go everywhere.
+Do be sure to put the red insert in the cap since without it, the food inside will go everywhere.
 And if your kid plays with the lid instead of drinking, simply remove it when you hand them the pouch.
+Store upright in the fridge.
+(It stands easily when full or partially full.)

 Best Plastic Pouch: WeeSprout Double Zipper Reusable Pouch

-These Weesprout reusable plastic pouches are made from food-safe and BPA-free plastic and are easy to fill—the bottom of the pouch unzips for easy filling.
-The one downside to these is that a child can purposefully (or by accident!) squeeze out the contents so keep that in mind.
+These Weesprout reusable plastic pouches are made from high quality, thick food-safe and BPA-free plastic and are easy to fill—the bottom of the pouch has a zipper opening that unzips for easy filling.
+The one downside to these is that a child can purposefully (or by accident!) squeeze out the contents, so keep that in mind.

 It can help to hold the pouch with your baby as they learn to suck the food out.
 A set of these is a great option for sending food to daycare or preschool since you can make a batch of food in bulk and freeze them for future use.

 TIP: Be sure to choose the size that you want when ordering these as they come in a few options and some of the sizes may be too large for babies and toddlers.
-I prefer to start with the smaller 3.4 ounce size.
+I prefer to start with the smaller 3.4 ounce size and full just to the fill line to ensure the bottom zipper can close easily.

 Which foods are best to put into a reusable pouch?